 As the world reopened for international travel in 2022, few were more excited than the sixteen U.S. school and district administrators selected for an professional learning program.

 These talented administrators were excited to engage with their colleagues in Finland and in Singapore to better understand their education systems and share best practices through briefings, panel discussions, and events.
 Program activities included visits to schools and other educational institutions order to observe and collaborate.
 Since their programs, they continue to work together to share lessons learned with colleagues in the United States.

-Learn more about these Fulbright Seminars for School Administrators, programs of the U.S. Department of State with funding provided by the U.S. Government and administered by IREX.
+Learn more about Fulbright Leaders for Global Schools, a programs of the U.S. Department of State with funding provided by the U.S. Government and administered by IREX.

 Demonstrating “Sisu” in Finland

 The first group of eight administrators arrived in Helsinki, Finland in May 2022, where the Fulbright Finland Foundation provided a briefing on the Finnish education system and facilitated networking opportunities between the U.S. and Finnish educators.